Optimal Energy Efficiency with Delay Constraints for Multi-layer Cooperative Fog Computing Networks: Proposed Optimal Solutions

 \subsection{Feasibility-Finding Benders Decomposition}

-Although the IBBA has less and smaller size intermediate subproblems than the conventional BB algorithm, as analyzed in Section~\ref{sec:Complexity_Analysis}, it is subject to other limitations.
-First, the size of the intermediate subproblems reduces slowly.
-Second, the IBBA is not a distributed algorithm in essence.
+Although the IBBA has less and smaller size intermediate subproblems than the conventional BB algorithm, as analyzed in Section~\ref{sec:Complexity_Analysis}, the size of the intermediate subproblems reduces slowly.
+Moreover, the IBBA is not a distributed algorithm in essence.
 In this section, we design a distributed algorithm that decomposes the original problem into low-complexity subproblems that can be solved parallelly.
+Note that the dual decomposition method that is often instrumental to convex problem is not applicable to the underlying MINLP problem of which decisions for a task to be processed locally, at a fog, or at the cloud couple.

 The Benders method \cite{Geoffrion1972} transforms the original problem into a master problem and subproblems for both integer and continuous variables.
 These two simpler problems are solved iteratively so that Benders cuts (also called Benders cutting-planes) can be applied to both the subproblems and the master problem.
 Note that the Benders decomposition method used in \cite{yu2018green} is not efficient for large scale problems.
 First, in \cite{yu2018green}, only one Benders cut is created in each iteration and the master problem may have to try most of its solutions.
 Second, this linearization method with the dual multipliers faces the zig-zagging issue~\cite{fischetti2011relax,fischetti2016benders} which increases the computation time.